tensorpack/tensorpack/docs/tutorial/trainer.md

 # Trainers

-Tensorpack follows the "define-and-run" paradigm.
+TensorFlow & Tensorpack follow the "define-and-run" paradigm.
 Therefore a training contains two steps:

 1. __Define__: Build graph for the model.
 	Users can call whatever tensorflow functions to setup the graph.
 	Users may or may not use tensorpack `InputSource`, `ModelDesc` or other utilities to build the graph.
-	The goal of this step is to define "what to run" in later training steps, and it can happen __either inside or outside__ tensorpack trainer.
+	The goal of this step is to define "what to run" in later training steps.

 2. __Run__: Train the model (the [Trainer.train() method](/modules/train.html#tensorpack.train.Trainer.train)):